 To address position bias, our evaluation script employs a randomized shuffling mechanism.
 For every sample pair $(y_{\text{ours}}, y_{\text{base}})$, we flip a fair coin ($p=0.5$) to determine which model is presented as \textit{Assistant A} or \textit{Assistant B}.
 The final verdict is mapped back to the original model identities.

 The evaluation uses a strict instruction-following prompt.
-As shown in Table \ref{tab:judge_prompt}, the prompt is designed to enforce impartiality and adherence to specific evaluation criteria.
+As shown in Table \ref{tab:eval_prompt}, the prompt is designed to enforce impartiality and adherence to specific evaluation criteria.

 While DeepSeek-V3.2 demonstrates high correlation with human judgment, automated judges may exhibit verbose bias (preferring longer answers) or safety bias (preferring refusals).
-Although we implemented position swapping to mitigate bias, subtle semantic nuances in State Updates might still be misinterpreted by the judge.
-Future work involves verifying these results with human annotation on a subset of the data.
+To mitigate this, we implemented strict critical penalty rules (see Table \ref{tab:eval_prompt}) to penalize structural collapse and hallucinations.